snicker02/Catoptron3D/README.md

 case they agree exactly. `PLANE_ORDER` in `engine/flame.js` is the single thing to change if an import ever comes out visibly wrong.

+**Camera target.** The orbit camera used to be pinned to the origin, which is fine for the fold stack but wrong for imported flames — they are rarely centred there, and a Jerusalem cube occupies [0,1]^3, so it sat off to one side and orbiting swung it out of frame.
+Target X/Y/Z live in the Camera group and the orbit is around the target.

+**Plane order, corrected.** JWildfire does not record how its three 2D affine blocks compose, so the order has to be inferred — and **one reference object is not enough**.
+A Sierpinski tetrahedron only requires every map to be a 0.5-similarity, which four of the six orders satisfy; the first version of this parser picked `XY -> ZX -> YZ` from among them and was wrong.
+A Jerusalem cube is the discriminating case because it must be **isotropic**, and under the old order it imported as 0.41 x 1.0 x 1.0 — squashed in x, because the XY block's translation was being scaled by a later block.
+Requiring both properties leaves exactly one order, `ZX -> XY -> YZ`, which is now used and asserted in the tests.

 **Transform count.** The cap is 24.
 It was 8, which silently discarded everything past the eighth and rendered a completely different attractor — a Jerusalem cube needs 20, and the eight that survived happened to be the entire coarse-scale family, so the fine structure vanished